6a74/WealthOptimizer/README.md

 ### Income

 * There are no gaps in employment.
-* Your income will grow at a steady rate.
+* Pay raises are steady (`--yearly-income-raise`).

 ### Taxes
-* This only accounts for federal taxes.
-No state tax, social security, medicare, etc.
+* Federal taxes only; no state tax, social security, medicare, etc.
 * Standard duduction is assumed.
 * Dependents are not taken into account.
 * Only "single" and "married" are options.